johyexson/Cyclistic_BikeShare_Analysis/README.md

 - Incomplete data with a lot of missing values limited the quality of the analysis
 - Inability to access pass purchases made by riders due to privacy issues
 # Explore the code
+The code I wrote for the analysis can be viewed [here](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)